Founder and Director, Phoenix Rising Studio

 Vero Diaz proudly developed her network while at EUC with the support of committed professors.

-When reflecting on her experience at FES, she highlights beginning with a dream, and wanting to experiment.
-Throughout her years at FES, Vero participated in mural art, poetry, and performance art.
-She regards FES as a good place to continue to develop an artistic intensity, using multi-media forms, and intersectional community relationships.
+When reflecting on her experience at EUC, she highlights beginning with a dream, and wanting to experiment.
+Throughout her years at EUC, Vero participated in mural art, poetry, and performance art.
+She regards EUC as a good place to continue to develop an artistic intensity, using multi-media forms, and intersectional community relationships.
 She regards the program as rigorous and demanding, and acknowledges that she was able to continue and move forward with the support of the networks she helped nourish.

 Now, Vero seeks to develop herself as a professional artist and creative entrepreneur; she is building her arts based business called Phoenix Rising Studio centred in self-mastery and self love through photography, videography, visual arts, and healing arts; as well as contributing to diverse communities as an artist.